 ID.
 If one table includes an entity key as a foreign key in another table, Metabase will make that data available to explore on this detail page (figure 4).

-So we’ve done basically nothing so far, and we’re already off to a pretty good start.
-Now, to calculate how much money each customer has spent with the company, we’ll need to include order information in our list.
+We’ve done basically nothing so far, and we’re already off to a pretty good start.
+To calculate how much money each customer has spent with the company, we’ll need to include order information in our list.
 And that requires us to join the

 People table to the

 Orders table.
-We’ll click on the Show editor icon (figure 5) to bring up the notebook editor.
+We’ll click on the editor icon (figure 5) to bring up the Notebook Editor.

 People table to the